polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ```

 The reason why we need to override the port, is because the Magic Dashboard is probably already running
 on the default port which is 4200.
-You can now vist [localhost:4201](http://localhost:4201/) to see
+You can now visit [localhost:4201](http://localhost:4201/) to see
 your app.
 Notice, Angular by default creates some default wire framing for you.
 If you wish, you can
 just remove this as you see fit.
-However, we'll just add a chat window to our example, to keep the
+However, we'll just add a chat window to our example to keep the
 tutorial short.
 Open the _"app.component.html"_ file in the folder _"/src/app/"_ and search through it
 for the _"Build for Production"_ element.
 Below those two DIVs add the following code.